Special Exemptions: How Unions Operate Above the Law

 This exemption from normal standards of the federal criminal law is otherwise foreign to American law.
 In no other context has Congress said that “the ends justifies the means” as it applies to a particular class of criminals or organizations.

 Nevertheless, the Supreme Court’s 1973 Enmons decision stated—many have argued, contrary to congressional intent—that union officials are protected from the Hobbs Act when their goals are “legitimate union objectives.”
-Instead of judging the nature and quality of the act itself, the Enmons decision looks to the goal of the perpetrator of union violence to determine whether, under the Hobbs Act, that violence is wrongful or [is considered] “extortion,” within the meaning of the Act.
+Instead of judging the nature and quality of the act itself, the Enmons decision looks to the goal of the perpetrator of union violence to determine whether, under the Hobbs Act, that violence is wrongful or “extortion,” within the meaning of the Act.
 It is or should be disturbing to all who value public order in a constitutional republic that the high Court has taken the position that some acts of violence for economic gain are ‘wrongful,’ while others . . . are somehow not ‘wrongful.'”

 Meese noted examples of union violence such as the pelting of delivery truck drivers with bricks and the burning of more than 50 trucks during a strike at the New York Daily News and IBEW violence that shut off electricity to thousands of Alaskans in the middle of winter.